IsaacScript/isaacscript/README.md

 [Prettier](https://prettier.io/) was released in 2017 and it has quickly become very widespread.
 (It could *probably* also be considered to be industry standard in 2021.)
 Prettier works by completely rebuilding your code from scratch using the [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree), which allows it to make much better transformations than pure ESLint can.

 Because of the advantages of Prettier, we use it on top of the Airbnb config, and prefer Prettier's changes if there are any conflicts.
 Instead of running two different tools, we run Prettier inside of ESLint as a plugin with [`eslint-plugin-prettier`](https://github.com/prettier/eslint-plugin-prettier).
-Then, any ESLint rules that conflict with prettier are turned off with [`eslint-config-prettier`](https://github.com/prettier/eslint-config-prettier).
+Then, any ESLint rules that conflict with Prettier are turned off with [`eslint-config-prettier`](https://github.com/prettier/eslint-config-prettier).

 Finally, some specific Airbnb rules are disabled, since they don't make much sense in IsaacScript projects.
-You can see the specific exclusions in the [index.js](https://github.com/IsaacScript/eslint-config-isaacscript/blob/main/index.js) file of the [`eslint-config-isaacscript`](https://github.com/IsaacScript/eslint-config-isaacscript) repository.
+You can see the specific exclusions in the [base.js](https://github.com/IsaacScript/eslint-config-isaacscript/blob/main/index.js) and [mod.js](https://github.com/IsaacScript/eslint-config-isaacscript/blob/main/mod.js) files of the [`eslint-config-isaacscript`](https://github.com/IsaacScript/eslint-config-isaacscript) repository.

 <br />